The Walking Dead: Daryl Dixon

-The Walking Dead: Daryl Dixon is an upcoming American post-apocalyptic television series created by Angela Kang and Scott M. Gimple, based on The Walking Dead character of the same name.
-It is intended to be the fifth spin-off and overall sixth television series in The Walking Dead franchise, sharing continuity with the other series, and set after the conclusion of the original The Walking Dead television series.
-David Zabel serves as showrunner of the series.
+The Walking Dead: Daryl Dixon, or simply Daryl Dixon, is an American post-apocalyptic horror drama television series created by David Zabel for AMC, based on The Walking Dead character of the same name.
+It is the fifth spin-off and overall sixth television series in The Walking Dead franchise, sharing continuity with the other series and set after the conclusion of the original The Walking Dead television series.

-Norman Reedus reprises his role as Daryl Dixon from the original television series, alongside Clémence Poésy and Adam Nagaitis playing new characters.
-Development of the series begun September 2020.
-The series was originally set to feature the character of Carol Peletier, but she was written off the show due to logistical issues involving the actress Melissa McBride, so the focus of the series shifted to Daryl.
-The title of the series was revealed in October 2022, with additional casting taking place starting in November.
-Filming began in Paris, France in October 2022.
+Norman Reedus reprises his role as Daryl Dixon from the original The Walking Dead series.
+Reedus stars alongside Clémence Poésy, Louis Puech Scigliuzzi, Laïka Blanc-Francard, Anne Charrier, Romain Levi, Adam Nagaitis, Joel de la Fuente, Eduardo Noriega, Óscar Jaenada, Alexandra Masangkay, Hugo Arbués and Candela Saitta all of whom portray new characters.
+Development of the series began in September 2020, and its title was announced in October 2022.
+Filming began in Paris that month, with additional casting taking place starting in November.
+The first season was planned to feature the character Carol Peletier under the series title The Walking Dead: Daryl & Carol, but Carol was written out of the series due to logistical issues involving actress Melissa McBride.

-The Walking Dead: Daryl Dixon is scheduled to premiere in 2023, and will consist of six episodes.
+The first season premiered on September 10, 2023, and consists of six episodes.
+In July 2023, the series was renewed for a second season.
+Titled The Walking Dead: Daryl Dixon – The Book of Carol, the second season features McBride as a series regular in a return to the show's original concept.
+The second season premiered on September 29, 2024.
+In July 2024, the series was renewed for a third season, which premiered on September 7, 2025.
+In July 2025, the series was renewed for a fourth and final season.

 Premise

-Daryl washes ashore in France and struggles to piece together how he got there and why.
+Daryl washes ashore in France (the origin of the zombie virus) and struggles to piece together how he got there and why.
 The series tracks his journey across a broken but resilient France as he hopes to find a way back home.
 As he makes the journey, though, the connections he forms along the way complicate his ultimate plan.